BaptisteGrs/scATAC/README.md

-# scATAC
+# scATAC Clustering and Motif analysis pipeline

-Pipeline to analyze scATAC-seq data using cisTopic
+Pipeline to analyze scATAC-seq data, mainly using cisTopic, HOMER and chromVAR